 This is a simple but delicious recipe for mashed potatoes.
 I use it as a base for many variations.
 I serve them with white or brown gravy.
 I make them “loaded” meaning I incorporate shredded cheese, bacon crumbles and diced green onions.
 Sometimes I just add chopped garlic and parsley.
 I’ll even get fancy and do 1/2 cup sour cream and fresh dill.
 Whatever the variation, they come out great every time because this is the BEST mashed potato recipe.

-“Are you all ready to have a rockin’ mashed potato time?” – Billy Corgan
+“Are you all ready to have a rockin’ mashed potato time?”

 Cut them in halves or thirds depending on the size of the potato.
 This will ensure they cook the same.

-If you’ve come to my page looking for healthy recipes, we need to have a serious sit-down conversation about your expectations of me and the food produced in my kitchen.
-I use a WHOLE stick of butter every. single. time. 😀
+If you’ve come here looking for healthy recipes, we need to have a sit-down conversation about your expectations of the food produced in this kitchen.
+I use a sticks (yes, plural) of butter every. single. time. 😀

 Everything is okay in moderation, right?
 Right.
 Glad we agree!

-Topped with pan-gravy.
+Topped with pan-gravy…

 Accompanied by fried pork chops, salad and garlic bread. 🙂

 The Best Mashed Potatoes